 I dreamed of a decentralized corporate model for Thru Media, LLC.
 Portland would be the HQ, but operations would expand worldwide.
-My inspiration was Vice Media, but really honoring punk and anarchist values, I wanted to launch in more cities, to open satellites operating with editorial independence, financially supported by a central worker-owned corporation.
+My inspiration was Vice Media, only taking anarchist values the whole way.
+I wanted to launch in more cities, to open satellites operating with editorial independence, financially supported by a central worker-owned corporation.

 Beyond publishing, if we used the existing talent in the company, we could offer production services.
 THRU Video, for example, could be the name of a YouTube channel featuring all of our original videos, but could also be a branch of the company that produces video content as a service.
 The magazine advertises the service branch.

-It was not so different from what traditional paper business models did.
+It was not so different from what print publishing models already did.
 There is one large publishing company probably with a boring name that owns several papers all over a region.
-For example, the same company publishes Seattle’s The Stranger and Portland Mercury.
+For example, the same company publishes Seattle’s The Stranger and The Portland Mercury.

 Being a delivery man was actually educational.
 I helped calculate readership by removing unread papers from a location.
 The ratio between readership and distribution is just that.
 I saw how other weekly papers were massively over-distributed to inflate the value of their advertising.
-We provided the most accurate readership count of a free paper that you can get.
+We provided the most accurate readership estimate of any free paper, I believe.

-Counting web readership is trickier than that (although I did ambition to distribute a paper magazine) but it follows the same principle.
+Counting web readership is trickier than that but it follows the same principle.
 There are page view, unique visits, return visitors, bounces, and more variables involved with calculating readership.
 A subscription, even just to a free email newsletter, is a more direct path to calculating readership.
-Discriminating bounces from views, unique visits from repeat visitors, and seeing traffic for individual articles gives you much more to work with anyhow.
+Discriminating bounces from views, unique visits from repeat visitors, and seeing traffic for individual articles gives you much more to work with.

 I also noticed that Portland Mercury made a good deal of profit from event production.
 They simply took their audience, promoted an event to them, and in many cases used sponsors as vendors — the whole structure of a magazine is an apparatus for event production.
 What takes one event planner 100 hours to accomplish, a magazine can distribute across a staff of 10 or more, without hiring anyone.
 I knew event production.
-And therefore THRU Events would eventually be a big part of its revenue scheme.
+And therefore THRU Events would also be an aspect of my long game for this company.

 This issue with the Ambit name had to be resolved before getting sponsors anyway, so as we prepared to rebrand, fending off the Brits, I wanted to make the most of it.
 We needed to have the digital equivalent of a grand reopening.
-So I coordinated an Indiegogo campaign, thinking this could provide the jet fuel to launch.
+So I coordinated an Indiegogo campaign, thinking this could provide the jet fuel for relaunch.

 Ingrid Horton developed a complete aesthetic concept for THRU.
-Her logo mashes the type together, expressing this intention of continuity between self and other, reducing the word to an iconic shape, rather than a sequence of independent parts.
+Her logo mashes the type together, reducing the word to an iconic shape rather than a sequence of independent parts.
 It is bold, pushing itself in your presence, demanding that you have a look through.
 She utilized a common road symbol that if associated with THRU could become a subliminal brand reinforcement in daily life, like unlike apples to Apple, and windows to Microsoft.

 Kate and myself established Thru Media as an LLC in Oregon, in July 2015.
 The Indiegogo launch happened in August.

 There is only one thing I would do differently with that campaign.
 I would have set the goal very low.
 I had friends, peers around that time that shot for $1,500 with their indie media projects.
-It is a low yet respectable figure, and it fairly reflects the base minimum capital required to set up an internet property with enhanced publishing tools.
+It is a low yet respectable figure, and it fairly reflects the base minimum capital required to own an internet property.